Fig Butter Recipe Made in a Crockpot

-My friend at work has the joy of having a fig tree at her disposal and was nice enough to share a couple small bags with me.
+My friend of mine has the joy of having a fig tree at her disposal and was nice enough to share a couple small bags with me.
 Growing up in the north figs were not part of our yearly diet but since moving to the south we have fallen in love with their sweet juicy treat.

 I had wanted to try fig preserves but decided on trying fig butter instead.
 Little did I know finding a fig butter recipe would be so difficult.
-After hours of searching and call to my mother, for some canning advice, I finally decided if I wanted to make fig butter I would have to create a recipe myself.
+After hours of searching and a call to my mother, I finally decided if I wanted to make fig butter I would have to create a recipe myself.
 I spent some time reading fruit butter recipes online and finally got tired of searching and shut my laptop and went to work.

 The only problem with this recipe is it only made 4 – 8oz jelly jars and it will be long gone before winter even sets in.